Hugh Dubh O'Donnell

 Hugh Dubh's powerbase was in northern Donegal, between the River Lennon and the River Swilly.
 He held castles at Cahir Anuske and Ramelton.
-He was able to survive attacks by rival O'Donnell claimants, but was unable to gain the support of the Crown for his claims because he was regarded as untrustworthy.
+He was able to survive attacks by rival O'Donnell claimants but was unable to gain the support of the Crown for his claims because he was regarded as untrustworthy.
 He again challenged for the lordship of the O'Donnell's against his great-nephews Sir Donnell O'Donnell and Hugh Roe O'Donnell.
-In 1593 he was forced to acknowledge the succession of Hugh Roe, after he captured his stronghold of Beleek and executed sixteen of his leading supporters.
+Ironically Hugh Dubh was a foster-father to Hugh Roe.
+In 1593, he was forced to acknowledge the succession of Hugh Roe after he captured his stronghold of Beleek and executed sixteen of his leading supporters.
 Hugh Dubh was still in possession of a large amount of land by the time of the Ulster Plantation.

-He is noted for his long-life, outliving many of his O'Donnell rivals across several generations.
+He is noted for his long life, outliving many of his O'Donnell rivals across several generations.